Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Therefore, two ways of dealing with IT systems:
   * One for the AWS cloud (using the AWS console, CLI, and AWS APIs)
   * One for their on-premises infrastructure
-* AWS Outposts are “server racks” that offers the same AWS infrastructure, services, APIs & tools to build your own applications on-premises just as in the cloud
+* AWS Outposts are "server racks" that offers the same AWS infrastructure, services, APIs & tools to build your own applications on-premises just as in the cloud
-* AWS will setup and manage “Outposts Racks” within your on-premises infrastructure and you can start leveraging AWS services on-premises
+* AWS will setup and manage "Outposts Racks" within your on-premises infrastructure and you can start leveraging AWS services on-premises
 * You are responsible for the Outposts Rack physical security
 * Benefits:
   * Low-latency access to on-premises systems